Historical & Modern Flutist

 I will keep students informed of opportunities to perform throughout the year.
 I will communicate regularly with students (and parents) about events, policies, and any updates through email and in person communication.

-Family can support the student by providing a focused, stable environment as well as a consistent schedule for the work of practicing.
+Family can support the student by providing a quality instrument and a focused, stable environment as well as a consistent schedule for the work of practicing.
 Family can encourage the student to perform for them on occasion and can check that assignments are completed prior to the lessons.

 Teaching Philosophy

-I strive to encompass a wide verity of teaching methods to assist each student not only in their passion for music but to improve general brain training.
+I strive to encompass a wide variety of teaching methods to assist each student not only in their passion for music but to improve general brain training.
 I aim to build musical literacy and develop core foundations that will facilitate and support artistic playing.
-I aim to teach students how to practice, developing skills like self-evaluation, and strategies for keeping resolutions and meeting goals.
+I model practice strategies and provide broad concepts as well as detailed instruction.
+I encourage my students to study repertoire from a variety of composers and musical eras.
+In addition to teaching the technical aspects of flute, piccolo and historical flute playing, I aim to lay a solid foundation in music theory.
+I also work on developing central skills in sight-reading, memorization, ear training, rhythm and strong performance practices.
+I aim to teach students how to practice, developing skills like self-evaluation, problem solving, and self-direction, including strategies for keeping resolutions and meeting goals.

 All of my music degrees have been performance-based, making me uniquely qualified to explore the physical and mental challenges involved in performance.
-These skills are not only beneficial to music performance, but will assist students in high-pressure situations that arise throughout daily life.
-I can assist students on learning how to recover from mistakes as well as help develop skills to communicate clearly and portray a calm, confident presence.
+These skills are not only beneficial to music performance, but will assist students in high pressure situations that arise throughout daily life, from test taking and public speaking, to interviewing and delivering reports.
+I can assist students on dealing with stage fright and learning how to recover from mistakes as well as help develop skills to communicate clearly and articulately, and portray a calm and confident presence.

 Contact